-Mystic, Connecticut, may be best known for its historic seaport museum, expansive aquarium, and Mystic Pizza, made famous in a Julia Roberts film, but you can fill a day in this charming waterfront town with adventures and good eats beyond those three icons — and the experience is only a short leaf-peeping ride from Boston, less than two hours by train.
+Mystic, Connecticut — a scenic train ride under two hours away from Boston — may be best known for its historic seaport museum, expansive aquarium, and Mystic Pizza, made famous in a Julia Roberts film, but you can fill a day in this charming waterfront town with adventures and good eats beyond those three icons.

-Once you alight from the train you should immediately walk 10 minutes in the opposite direction of downtown to ensure you don’t miss fried-to-order sourdough doughnuts at Nana’s Bakery & Pizza.
-It’s hard not to order one of each since coatings run the gamut from classic, like cinnamon sugar, to savory, such as cacio e pepe, but try to leave room for Nana’s crave-worthy sourdough pizza.
+Once you step off the train, walk 10 minutes in the opposite direction of downtown to ensure you don’t miss fried-to-order sourdough doughnuts at Nana’s.
+It’s hard not to order one of each since coatings run the gamut from classic, like cinnamon sugar, to savory, such as cacio e pepe, but try to leave room for Nana’s outstanding sourdough pizza.
 Local cornmeal from New England’s oldest continually active farm, Davis Farm in nearby Pawcatuck, Connecticut, gives the flavorful, chewy crust an extra crunch, while koji amplifies the tomato’s natural umami in the red sauce.

 If you’re still hungry, Nana’s shares a parking lot with Sea Swirl, a popular stop for fried whole-belly clams and succulent Stonington scallops.
 Across the street, Bangladeshi chef Sheuli Solaiman impresses with savory moong dal with marinated lamb curry and spicy eggplant at Mystic Royal.